HansiGanter/melli.com/pages/blog/examples/tutorial.md

         You help to develop a product that can sustainably enrich the lives of seniors.
     </CheckList>
     <CheckList icon='i-carbon:checkmark'>
-        You can use Emilia for free and help design future functions according to your ideas.
+        You can use Melli for free and help design future functions according to your ideas.
     </CheckList>
     <CheckList >
-        We would like to thank you with an unlimited, free Emilia subscription - practically for a lifetime.
+        We would like to thank you with an unlimited, free Melli subscription - practically for a lifetime.
     </CheckList>
     <CheckList>
         You help to develop a product that can sustainably enrich the lives of seniors.